desmos-labs/desmos/docs/types/profile.md

 [A-Za-z0-9_]{2,30}
 ```

+### `Moniker`
+The `Moniker` represents the name of the user.
+It can be either a combination of first, second and last name, or a completely invented name.
+Although we always suggest setting one, this field is completely optional.

 ### `Bio`
 The `Bio` represents the biography of the user.
 It can be at most `1000` characters long.